KnowageLabs/Knowage-Documentation/functionalities-guide/cockpit/index.rst

 The link configuration is very similar to the cross-navigation one too.
 First of all you will need to enable the link navigation using the switch button.
+The you will be able to create one or more link navigations.
-After you will need to choose an interaction type and a base url.
+You will need to choose an interaction type and a base url.
 The base url will be the url opened by the user click.
 You can also decide the type of link between the opening of a new page or the document replace opening in the same page.

 .. figure:: media/image215.png